carenvaleria/bonsai-rails-example/README.md

 require 'elasticsearch/rails/tasks/import'
 ```

-Keep in mind you will need to explicitly create your index before you can put documents there, since Bonsai does not support "lazy" index creation.
-We've already (or at least should have) done the best way, which is to use the rake task we set up in the prior step.
-The first time you index your content, you'll want to set the FORCE parameter like so:
+Keep in mind you will need to explicitly create your index before you can put documents there, since Bonsai does not support "lazy" index creation.The best way to create your index is using the rake task we set up in the prior step.
+The first time you index your content, you'll want to set the FORCE parameter:

 ```
 rake environment elasticsearch:import:all FORCE=y